intel/xpumanager/README.md

 ## Intel XPU Manager Installation
-Please follow [XPU Manager Installation Guide](doc/Install_guide.md) to install/uninstall Itnel XPU Manager.
+Please follow [XPU Manager Installation Guide](doc/Install_guide.md) to install/uninstall Intel XPU Manager.

 ### Start to use Intel XPU Manager
 By default, Intel XPU Manager is installed the folder, /opt/xpum.
 The command line tool is /opt/xpum/bin/xpumcli.
 Please refer to [XPU Manager CLI User Guide](doc/CLI_user_guide.md) for how to use the command line tool.